PavelKrokhmal/excel-course/README.md

 ---

-Self-study course of advanced JavaScript by Vladilen Minin The target is to create excel-like web-app
+Self-study course of advanced JavaScript by Vladilen Minin.

+The target is to create excel-like web-app.

 Used technologies: HTML, SCSS, JavaScript, Redux, Webpack 5, ESlint, Jest